-NeurotechEU and the SPECS lab at the Donders Institute at Radboud University organise an exhibition during the 100 Radboud Gestures in honour of their 100th anniversary.
+NeurotechEU and the SPECS lab at the Donders Institute at Radboud University organised an exhibition during the 100 Radboud Gestures in honour of their 100th anniversary.

-During this event, all visitors can discover our neurotechnology research and experience the latest advances in processing and using brain data.
-They can interact with the brain data visualisation, our humanoid robot SPECSbot, and test our mobile application for rehabilitation after brain damage.
-From 8 to 12 May, you can visit us in the hall of the Radboudumc in Nijmegen, the Netherlands.
+During this event, all visitors could discover our neurotechnology research and experience the latest advances in processing and using brain data.
+They could interact with the brain data visualisation, our humanoid robot SPECSbot, and test our mobile application for rehabilitation after brain damage.
+From 8 to 12 May, we were located in the hall of the Radboudumc in Nijmegen, the Netherlands.